cloudqubes/cloudqubes.github.io/_drafts/2023-07-01-3-usecases-of-kubernetes-ingress.md

 ---

 <div class="header-highlight">
-Ingress is a mechanism for exposing HTTP or HTTPS application running inside a Kubernetes cluster.
+Kubernetes ingress can route HTTP traffic to applications inside the cluster.
+It can apply rules to create an abstraction layer
 </div>

 Kubernetes ingress is a mechanism for exposing applications running inside the Kubernetes cluster via HTTP or HTTPS.

-While there are several methods for exposing an application like NodePort or LoadBalancer, ingress is the best option for HTTP applications.
+Kubernetes ingress implements feature for routing HTTP traffic so that you can create

-We are going to check out x usecases of ingress.
+We are going to check out three usecases of using ingress to route HTTP traffic.

 # Kubernetes cluster setup

-We'll be using MicroK8s from Canonical as our Kubernetes platform.
+We are using MicroK8s from Canonical as our Kubernetes platform.

 It has Ingress NGINX Controller and MetalLB load balancer ass add-ons.